 Our Kansas City burn injury law firm has helped other burn injury victims in Kansas and Missouri, and we are ready to help you and your family make the right decision about your claim.

-If you or a loved one was injured in a burn accident, please call our office at (816) 203-0143 or fill out the contact form below to schedule a free, no obligation consultation.
+If you or a loved one was injured in a burn accident, call our office today at (816) 203-0143 or fill out the contact form below to schedule a free consultation.
 We would be honored to help.